darkchii/score-inspector-extension/readme.md

 ## About

 This userscript adds more stats to user profiles on the official osu! websites.
 For the foreseeable future, only the standard gamemode is supported, and only for users available on the osu!alt discord (typically top 10k + another 40k players, check the site below for more info)

 Also check out https://score.kirino.sh/!

 Works on most browsers.
 You may need to enable "Developer Mode" in extension settings in case Manifest V3 is used (mostly chromium browsers for now).

+## What does this extension do
+- [ALL] Integrate scores inspector clans into the website (adds tags to usernames, a banner to profile)
+- [ALL] Adds a score rank graph to top 10k score rank players (ALL MODES)
+- [STD] Adds global and country SS ranking to the array of other ranks displayed (STANDARD ONLY)
+- [STD] Adds total clears and B/C/D grade counts to profiles (STANDARD ONLY)
+- [STD] Adds completion percentage to profile and score rank leaderboards (in place of Accuracy percentage) (STANDARD ONLY)
+- [ALL] Adds Top 50s amount (ALL MODES)

+*Score rank history started in August 2023 for standard, and in June 2024 for other modes.*

 ## Installation